wints/documentation/recipes/ab_testing_apptimize.md

 As you may have noticed from earlier screen shots, the `[Apptimize runTest: withBaseline: andVariations:]` takes the parameters we have defined from campaign creation.
 The `runTest` parameter takes the string *Branch Experiment*, which corresponds to what we named our campaign inside the Apptimize dashboard.
 The baseline and variation values correspond to the string value specified in the campaign dashboard, as well.

+#### Save a goal

+Like Branch, you can track events with Apptimize.
+You'd do this to measure conversions from different flows; an appropriate goal to track here would be purchases from the initial product.

+You'd save a goal like so:

+{% highlight objc %}
+[Apptimize track:@"completed_purchase"];
+{% endhighlight %}

+## FAQ / Testing

+After setting the campaign up, you're on your way to testing user flows.
+In order to test different flows from a Branch link click, we recommend the following steps:

+- Run your app locally on the XCode simulator
+- Take the Branch link you'll be testing and copy and paste inside the simulator
+- Run the application afterwards
+- Once you've tested the code block, hit 'Reset Content and Settings' inside the iOS simulator
+- Repeat to try your second variation

+**My code variations aren't showing!**

+One thing to note is that it takes **10** minutes to propogate a campaign change.
+Please check after 10 minutes.

+**How do I tell Apptimize about my Branch channel data?**

+Currently, the easiest way to do this is to define it before you release a campaign.
+After you create a branch link and know your segment, tell Apptimize about it through the SDK, and then you can filter on it.
+This will be modified.